Zorbn/quick_lang/README.md

 - Variadic arguments.
 - `for elem in array {}`
 - Possibly generic type inference, so specifiers aren't required?
-- Proper escape sequences (right now they are cheated in by using C's behavior).

 #### Missing Things and Bug Fixes
 - Allow `sizeof` on complex types at compile time.